 Clean, empty drums or rolloffs or Baker® Tanks will be brought to the site by the drilling subcontractor for soil and groundwater collection and storage.
 The empty drums will be located at the field staging area and moved to drilling locations as required.
 The drums will be filled with the drilling and well installation wastes, capped, sealed, and moved to the onsite drum storage area by the drilling subcontractor.
 The full drums will separate types of wastes by media.
-The drums will

-Dispose.doc QC and reviewed 08/2013 be labeled as they are filled in the field and labels indicating that the contents are pending analysis affixed.
+The drums will be labeled as they are filled in the field and labels indicating that the contents are pending analysis affixed.

 The drum contents will be sampled to determine the disposal requirements of the drilling wastes.
-The drum sampling will be accomplished through the collection and submittal of composite samples, one sample per 10 drums (check with disposal facility to determine sample frequency) containing the same media.
+Check with the Environmental Manager (EM) assigned to the project prior to sample collection for frequency and analysis.
+Unless otherwise specified by the EM, the drum sampling will be accomplished through the collection and submittal of composite samples, one sample per 10 drums (check with disposal facility to determine sample frequency) containing the same media.
 Similar compositing will be performed in each rolloff to obtain a representative sample.
 The compositing of the sample will be accomplished by collecting a specific volume of the material in each drum into a large sample container.
 When samples from each of the drums being sampled in a single compositing are collected, the sample will be submitted for TCLP, ignitability, corrosivity, and reactivity analysis.
-The analysis will be used to determine if drilling wastes are covered by land disposal restrictions.
+Additional analysis may be required by your EM.